kimamula/ts-react-redux-hooks/README.md

 Using Redux in a type safe manner can be a little tricky.
 For example, `useSelector()` and `useDispatch()` hooks are not strictly typed and you usually have to type them yourself.
 This may be OK if the store shape of your app is always the same.
-However it would be annoying if you code split Redux reducers and actions as [described](https://redux.js.org/recipes/code-splitting) and have to type `useSelector()` and `dispatc()` precisely in each component depending on which reducers you use for the component.
+However it would be annoying if you code split Redux reducers and actions as [described](https://redux.js.org/recipes/code-splitting) and have to type `useSelector()` and `dispatch()` precisely in each component depending on which reducers you use for the component.

 Here, I implemented `useReducerRegistry()` hook which can be used to register reducers and retrieve typed `useSelector()` and `useDispatch()` hooks in return.
 To make `useReducerRegistry()` hook to be available, store must be created with `reducerRegistryEnhancer()` enhancer (If you are not familiar with Redux enhancer, please refer to [here](https://redux.js.org/recipes/configuring-your-store/#extending-redux-functionality)).